Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/kropki/README.md

 # Kropki (Puzzle Type #75)

+This is a dedicated solver for Kropki.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://krazydad.com/play/kropki)

 Each digit from 1-6 occurs once within each row and column.
 White circles separate consecutive digits.
 Black circles separate digits with a 2:1 ratio.